The Inspectorate SZW

 - Major Hazard Control:

-supervises the observance of the Major Accidents (Riksk) Decree 1999 and the Additional Risk Assessment and Evaluation (to limit the risks for employees and the environment of companies that work with large quantities of hazardous substances);
+supervises the observance of the Major Accidents (Risk) Decree 2015 and the Additional Risk Assessment and Evaluation (to limit the risks for employees and the environment of companies that work with large quantities of hazardous substances);

-is responsible for the criminal enforcement with regard to labour market fraud, labour exploitation, (organised) benefit fraud and fraud with labour-related subsidies;
+is responsible for the criminal enforcement with regard to labour market fraud, labour exploitation, (organised) benefit fraud, fraud with labour-related subsidies and healthcare fraud;

 - Work and Income: